top of page

 Enhances Public Health

-Address mental health issues arising from social media and technology use among youth to reduce their mental health burden and improve overall community health outcomes.
+Address mental health issues arising from social media and technology use to reduce their mental health burden and improve overall community health outcomes.

 Promotes Sustainable Development

-Addressing mental health issues linked to social media and technology use among youth aligns with sustainable development principles, fostering resilience, equity, and well-being for present and future generations.
+Addressing mental health issues linked to social media and technology use to align with sustainable development principles, fostering resilience, equity, and well-being for present and future generations.

 Empowers Communities

-Engaging Health Volunteers in addressing mental health issues related to social media and technology use empowers communities to advocate for healthier and more supportive environments for youth.
+Engaging Health Volunteers in addressing mental health issues related to social media and technology use empowers communities to advocate for healthier and more supportive environments.

-Participating in Health Volunteers campaigns offers an experience equivalent to an internship or fellowship, providing you with invaluable lifelong experience and learning opportunities.
+Becoming a members with Health Volunteers offers an experience and community, providing you with invaluable lifelong experience and learning opportunities.

 Meaningful Impact

-By joining the program, volunteers will have the opportunity to make a tangible difference in their communities and contribute to global efforts towards mental health.
+By joining the health Volunteers, members will have the opportunity to make a tangible difference in their communities and contribute to global efforts towards mental health.

 Skill Development

-Engaging in various activities within the program will allow volunteers to enhance a diverse set of skills, including communication, teamwork, project management, and mental health awareness.
+Engaging in various activities within the program will allow members to volunteer and enhance a diverse set of skills, including communication, teamwork, project management, and mental health awareness.

 Networking Opportunities